King-Hash-Org/NIPs/NIPS/nip2.md

 ## Roles and Responsibilities of a DAO Member

 a.
-Proposes/participates in voting on proposals to the DAO's governance structure.
+Proposes/participates in voting on proposals to the DAO's governance structure.<br />
 b.
-Manage NodeDAO's treasury funds - usage of accumulated protocol fees, income.
+Manage NodeDAO's treasury funds - usage of accumulated protocol fees, income.<br />
 c.
-Setting and adjusting fee rates for NodeDAO protocol to be self-sustainable.
+Setting and adjusting fee rates for NodeDAO protocol to be self-sustainable.<br />
 d.
-Striving ways for future steps for the NodeDAO protocol and ecosystem.
+Striving ways for future steps for the NodeDAO protocol and ecosystem.<br />

 ## How to join as a Node Operator